 The Swannanoa Gathering is structured around what we call an ‘open format’, which allows students to create their own curriculum and take as many classes as there are periods in the day.
 We require that students register for specific classes, but allow them to switch after the first day into another, open class if they find they have made an inappropriate choice.
 After this ‘settling-in’ period, we expect that students will remain in those classes, and we discourage dropping in and out of classes during the week.
 This structure allows students considerable flexibility, and is an essential element of our program’s character and appeal.
 Many of our classes may include musical notation or tablature, though in general, we emphasize learning by ear.

 At present, we are completing our staff selections for next year, but many of our instructors have already confirmed.
 The online version of this newsletter will be continually updated with the most current staff roster.
-One special feature of the 2020 workshops is Janis Ian’s Master Class in Artistry, which will be offered in all five of our weeks next summer.
+One special feature of the 2021 workshops is Janis Ian’s Master Class in Artistry, which will be offered in all five of our weeks next summer.

-Here’s a peek at the 2020 lineup…
+Here’s a peek at the 2021 lineup…

-Fiddle Week, June 28-July 4, explores such fiddle styles as bluegrass, old-time, progressive, swing, blues/improv, Irish, Scottish and more and will continue its integration with several features of Mando & Banjo Week.
+Fiddle Week, June 27-July 3, explores such fiddle styles as bluegrass, old-time, progressive, swing, blues/improv, Irish, Scottish and more and will continue its integration with several features of Mando & Banjo Week.
 Coordinator Julia Weatherford’s staff currently includes our Master Music Maker and improv wildman Joe Craven, swing fiddler Evan Price, Irish fiddling great Colin Farrell, Bronwyn Keith-Hynes of the bluegrass band Nine Mile, old-time fiddlers Kenny Jackson, and Tricia Spencer, April Verch on Canadian fiddle styles, Scottish fiddler Jenna Moynihan, and progressive fiddler Casey Driessen.
 The program also includes bassist Kevin Kehrberg, gypsy jazz guitarist Greg Ruby and Natalya Weinstein, teaching beginning fiddlers.
 Next year we will again feature a Luthier’s Exhibit with several of the country’s best builders.

-Contemporary Folk Week, July 26-August 1, offers an inspiring week of artist development for all acoustic performers.
+Contemporary Folk Week, July 25-31, offers an inspiring week of artist development for all acoustic performers.
 Classes include songwriting, performance, vocal coaching and more, taught by an outstanding lineup of seasoned professionals passionate about their art and equally passionate about inspiring others to develop their own unique gifts.
 Next year we welcome back Grammy-winners Kathy Mattea, Janis Ian, and Tom Paxton, singer/songwriters John Gorka, Nora Jane Struthers, and Master Music Maker and creative dynamo Joe Craven.
 We’ll also have on hand veteran staff Cliff Eberhardt, Jon Vezner, Don Henry, Ellis Paul, David Wilcox, and Vance Gilbert.
-New this year, ex-Red Molly vocalist Laurie MacAllister joins Camela Widad on the vocal coaching staff.
+New this year, Red Molly vocalist Laurie MacAllister joins Camela Widad on the vocal coaching staff.
 Kim Richardson returns as Contemporary Folk Week Host.